FDBKA Events

 HBA is a charity who’s objective is to ‘promote and further the craft of beekeeping in Hampshire and the education of the public therein’.

 Each local association is entitled to one HBA Rep for every 20 full members.
-Unfortunately, FDBKA currently only has one Rep. So, there are still 4 vacant positions to fill*.
-In reality Reps are only required to attend the online AGM in March, and any EGM called.
-Each rep has a vote at general meetings of HBA and their Roles & Responsibilities can be found HERE.
+Unfortunately, FDBKA currently only has two volunteer Reps.
+So, there are still 4 vacant positions to fill*.
+In reality Reps are only required to represent & attend the AGM in March, and any EGM called with each rep having a vote at meetings.
+The Roles & Responsibilities of a HBA Rep can be found HERE.

 If FDBKA members wish to raise anything with HBA they can do so by contacting our representatives by email using the links below.

-* Contact the secretary via email if you are interested in joining Chrissy as a HBA Rep.
+* Contact the secretary via email if you are interested in joining Chrissy & Paula as a HBA Rep.

 HBA Library